 a case study

-folio assists in easy portfolio creation, portfolio management, and catered portfolio showcase.
+folio assists in easy portfolio creation, portfolio management, and

 In a research study involving 12 creatives of different professions, they were asked to various questions involving the portfolio creation and presentation process.
+The goal with the survey is to understand who our users are, what they want to accomplish, and to find existing pain points they have in the portfolio creation arena.

 When I first decided on this design challenge, I asked creatives what they most desired from a portfolio service- most expressed the need to have creative control and flexibility.
 However, after hearing about their experiences involving different services, the more freedom one is given to design freely- the more it feels like work, and the less likely one would be able to realistically keep an updated portfolio.
 And so, one of the biggest problems amongst creatives is an outdated portfolio that takes too much effort to maintain.